 Question 4.

-Mark the following floors of the building shown on the right.
+Mark the following floors of the building shown above.

 (c) +3